Growing by Encountering God in the Bible

-Commentary, study and reflection questions, prayers, and access to online lectures are included.
-Introduction plus 4 lessons.
+Commentary, study and reflection questions, prayers, and access to online video lectures are included.
+Introduction and six lessons.

 Daily Personal Study: Participants spend time prayerfully reading and reflecting on an assigned section of the Scriptures.
 Each lesson includes prayer, the assigned Scripture text, solid biblical commentary, and questions for learning and reflection.
 Ideally, if you devote about 20 minutes a day to the process, you will find it manageable and allow time for the material to sink in.
 This time of personal study provides the foundation for each week’s small group discussion.